camunda/camunda-docs/docs/components/best-practices/architecture/deciding-about-your-stack-c7.md

 bookchapter: 4
 ---

 Camunda Platform 7 is very flexible and can be hooked into the architecture of your choice, giving you a number of important decisions to make.
-If you don't have special architecture requirements, we recommend to follow the proposed greenfield stack.
+If you don't have special architecture requirements, we recommend following the proposed greenfield stack.
 You can also check the decision criteria presented below to make more customized choices.
 Choosing the stack will have big influence on your overall architecture.

 :::caution Camunda Platform 7 only
 This best practice targets Camunda Platform 7.x only!
 The Camunda Cloud stacks differs in many ways, but also reduced the number of decisions you have to take.